 Drawing Is Important To Us Humans

-If you think drawing is merely scribbling with paper and color, you are greatly mistaken.
-Drawing is an excellent way to express your emotions, capture memorable moments, and even make constructive use of your free time.
+You are greatly mistaken if you think drawing is merely scribbling with paper and color.
+Drawing is an excellent way to express your emotions, capture memorable moments, and use your free time constructively.

 Envisioning The World

-You cannot always describe in words how you feel or what is going on in your mind.
+You cannot always describe how you feel or what is going on in your mind.
 That is why drawing is important.
 You can give your emotions color and shape.
-Some artists choose to keep such intimate drawings to themselves while others let the public revel in their beauty and complexity.
+Some artists choose to keep such intimate drawings to themselves, while others let the public revel in their beauty and complexity.

-We must admit, drawing takes some getting used to.
-You can nurture your hand-eye coordination with practice, and in no time, you will be able to draw with better precision.
+We must admit drawing takes some getting used to.
+You can nurture your hand-eye coordination with practice, and in no time, you can draw with better precision.
 This is an excellent learning opportunity for kids and adults.

-Drawing is a language like any other, save for the fact that instead of hearing or listening to it, you need to look at it to understand what is being said.
+Drawing is a language like any other.
+Instead of hearing or listening to it, you need to look at it to understand what is being said.
 As such, it is a very effective method of visual communication.